Gilligan’s Island Transcript

 No.

 Gilligan tries to hide the divining rod behind himself, and pokes a hole in the water bag.
 The water dumps out onto the ground through the hole.
-Gilligan is embarrassed.
+Gilligan looks sheepish and embarrassed.

 MR HOWELL